ZIP Code 19014 in Aston, PA

 Education, Health & Community

-In 2023, 35.10% of adults (25+) have a bachelor's degree or higher, which is on par with the state rate (34.50%).
-High school or higher is 96.20%, which is far higher than the national rate (89.40%).
-The uninsured rate is 1.40%, which is far lower than the national rate (8.60%).
-The share of people in poverty is 6.20%, which is falls below the national rate (8.70%), up 4.30 percentage points since 2011 and above its 2019 pre-pandemic level by 2.00 percentage points.
+In 2024, 38.00% of adults (25+) have a bachelor's degree or higher, which is comparable to the national rate (35.70%).
+High school or higher is 96.50%, which is far higher than the national rate (89.60%).
+The uninsured rate is 1.90%, which is far lower than the national rate (8.40%).
+The share of people in poverty is 3.70%, which is far lower than the national rate (8.80%), up 4.30 percentage points since 2011 and above its 2019 pre-pandemic level by 2.00 percentage points.
 This signals a sharp increase in hardship - a shrinking consumer base, heavy pressure on public services, and job-market contraction risks.
-Among residents ages 3+, the largest enrollment group is college (32.50%).
-College enrollment is 32.50%, which is far higher than the national rate (26.70%), indicating the community is likely a college hub with student-driven housing and services.
+Among residents ages 3+, the largest enrollment group is elementary (34.20%).
+College enrollment is 30.66%, which is comparable to the national rate (26.70%), meaning the community mirrors broader higher-education participation.

 Explore More: Educational Attainment Health Insurance Poverty Over Time School Enrollment